Baking Science: How To Achieve Perfect Bakes

 How is that light and fluffy texture created?

-The longer it ferments the more intense and nuanced the flavor.
+The longer it ferments, the more intense and nuanced the flavor.
 Time also helps develop that envy-inducing crunchy crust.

 From Hobby to Mastery